unchainedshop/create/README.md

 Now you have a fully running Unchained E-Commerce environment running locally.
 Check it out by browsing to the following URLs:

 - <http://localhost:3000> to see the front-end (storefront)
 - <http://localhost:4010> to see the control panel.
-Login with username: admin@localhost / password: password
+Login with username: admin@unchained.local / password: password
 - <http://localhost:4010/graphql> to see the Unchained GraphQL Playground

 ### Interating with Cockpit CMS localy